hyuksun98/docker_project/README.md

 <br>

 ## Orangepi zero3 (UPDATED: 23/10/06)
-Orange Pi Zero 3 functions as an MQTT broker and receives temperature/humidity data from Orange Pi Zero and Raspberry Pi 4.<br>
+Orange Pi Zero 3 operates as an MQTT broker and receives temperature/humidity data from Orange Pi Zero and Raspberry Pi 4.<br>

 - ```mqtt_broker.py``` receives the temperature and humidity data from Orange pi Zero and Raspberry pi 4. <br><br>